ROBERT L. THOMAS, Jr.

 NATIONAL VICE PRESIDENT

-Robert Thomas grew up in Cleveland, Ohio and played football and basketball.
+Robert Thomas grew up in Cleveland, Ohio, and played football and basketball.
 He enlisted in the U.S. Army shortly after graduating high school in 1987.
-Thomas served as a power generation equipment specialist at Fort Sill, Oklahoma; Camp Humphreys, South Korea; and Fort Bragg, NC.
+Thomas served as a power generation equipment specialist at Fort Sill, Oklahoma, Camp Humphreys, South Korea, and Fort Bragg, North Carolina.

-Thomas joined PVA in 1993 as a member of the Buckeye Chapter of PVA.
-He took some time off to earn his associate’s degree in Information Technology, and returned to the Buckeye Chapter of PVA board in 2010.
-He has served as the chapter’s vice president since 2012, and as the chapter's representative on the national Field Advisory Committee and the Resolution Committee.
+Thomas joined PVA in 1993 as a member of the Buckeye Chapter.
+He took some time off to earn his associate’s degree in information technology and then returned to the Buckeye Chapter board in 2010.
+He has served as the chapter’s vice president since 2012, and as the chapter's representative on the National Field Advisory Committee and the Resolution Committee.

 PVA has changed my life by introducing me to things that I believed to be over when I became injured, such as the National Veterans Wheelchair Games, and showing me that you can still live a fulfilling life although you have sustained a catastrophic injury.

-Annual Convention in May 2019, and began his new, one-year term on July 1, 2019.
+Annual Convention, held virtually in May 2020, to begin a new, one-year term on July 1, 2020.
 He initially joined PVA’s Executive Committee, and continues to serve on the Executive Committee, because he wants to help “lead the organization well into the future.”

-In addition to his role as PVA’s national vice president, Thomas currently serves as the chair of PVA’s Resolution Committee, and is the organization’s national parliamentarian.
+In addition to his role as PVA’s national vice president, Thomas currently serves as the chair of PVA’s Resolution Committee.